 Mega-Damage: 3D4x10 for a burst of 60 round

 Rate of Fire: Six bursts per melee for each mount (Has +4 to strike missiles and +2 to strike aircraft).

 Payload: 6,000 rounds (100 bursts) each.

-Maximum Effective Range: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Maximum Effective Range: As per long range, or medium range missile type (Go to revised bomb and missile tables for details.)

-Mega Damage: As per long range, or medium range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range, or medium range missile type (Go to revised bomb and missile tables for details.)